Committees

 Physician Human Resources Committee charter

-The OMA Human Resource Committee (OHRC) reviews evidence on existing and emerging physician human resources issues to provide recommendations to the OMA Board and CEO that support decision-making, policy formulation, workforce planning and negotiations.
-OHRC members are the OMA’s representatives on the bilateral Physician Human Resources Working Group (PHRWG), a subcommittee of the Physician Services Committee (PSC), which is the collaborative process for identifying and responding to urgent PHR issues in the province.
-The committee is comprised of four OMA members.
+The OMA Physician Human Resources Committee (OHRC) reviews research and evidence on existing and emerging physician human resources issues to provide recommendations to the OMA Board and CEO that support decision-making, policy formulation, workforce planning, and negotiations.
+OHRC members are the OMA’s representatives on the bilateral Physician Human Resources Working Group (PHRWG), a subcommittee of the Physician Services Committee, which is the collaborative process for identifying and responding to urgent physician workforce issues in the province.

 Key priorities over the coming year include:

-- Collaborating on development of the Physician Resources Integrated Model (PRIME) for physician workforce planning.
-PRIME is an OMA innovation project that is being constructed in phases, and once complete, will inform policies to align health workforce capacity with population health needs under different scenarios
+- Informing the development of the Physician Resources Integrated Model (PRIME) for physician workforce planning.
+PRIME is an OMA innovation project that is being constructed in phases and, once complete, will inform policies to align health workforce capacity with population health needs under different scenarios

 Members